 Dirty water is one of the most deadly threats for children in Afghanistan.
 More than 40 percent of child deaths are due to diarrhoea and acute respiratory infection.
 Young babies are especially at risk as mothers who lack breast milk mix the dirty and contaminated water with powdered milk to provide food for their children.

 In February, 2009, World Vision conducted a survey of the area to identify the biggest problems.
 It revealed that 25 percent of children under five in the area had diarrhoea during the time of the survey, while 45 percent of children said they had suffered from diarrhoea at some point during the two weeks prior.

 So World Vision began a project which aims improve maternal, newborn and child health for nearly 200,000 people in four districts.
 As part of the project, World Vision has repaired 30 damaged wells in 10 villages and drilled two new 30-metre-deep wells.
 One of the new wells was built in Maryam's village.

 "Three days ago, we stopped using salty water," says Maryam, with a smile.
 "Currently for drinking, cooking and washing, families use the well dug by World Vision."

 Just one well in this village won't solve the shortage of clean water – but it is a start towards making life easier and healthier for people like Maryam.

-"World Vision is a great organization that helps poor people and digs wells for them - if the help of such an organization was not in the country, I don't know what would happen to the people.
-I hope this organization makes at least two more wells, so all families can enjoy drinking safe water." says Nor Bibi, another woman from the village.
+"World Vision is a great organization that helps poor people and digs wells for them – if the help of such an organisation was not in the country, I don't know what would happen to the people.
+I hope this organisation makes at least two more wells, so all families can enjoy drinking safe water." says Nor Bibi, another woman from the village.